JackSappo/SeatMeister/README.md

 ### Creating a session
 `./lunchgrouper.sh sessionId minGroupSize maxGroupSize`
 - **sessionId**: Any string of 8 or fewer characters.
 Represents a unique session ID which tracks which users set next to each other.
 - **minGroupSize**: Any integer.
-Represents the minimum amount of attendees that may be assigned to a group
+Represents the minimum amount of attendees that may be assigned to a group.
 - **maxGroupSize**: Any integer.
-Represents the maximum amount of attendees that may be assigned to a group
+Represents the maximum amount of attendees that may be assigned to a group.

 ### Demo mode
 `./lunchgrouper.sh demo`